 Fans already had access to a vast wealth of Mortal Kombat information, though it was spread over a number of sites.
 The eventual goal of Kamidogu was to provide the most complete and informative resources in the one place.
 The site was later renamed Mortal Kombat Blackout and given an entirely new layout in June 2008, but was reverted back to its original name in September 2009.

-Mortal Kombat stunned the milieu of video gaming in 1992, when gamers got their first taste in arcades around the globe.
+Mortal Kombat stunned the world of video gaming in 1992, when gamers got their first taste in arcades around the globe.
 With its alluring graphics made up of digitised actors and gruesome nature, there was no doubt that its four man development team had created something special.

 One of its co-creators, Ed Boon, has remained with the series for its entire existence, which has seen countless sequels and has even been made into motion pictures and television shows.
 Almost three decades later, Mortal Kombat and the studio that brought it to us (Chicago-based NetherRealm Studios) are as strong as ever.
 While originally founded as a Mortal Kombat site, the studio’s release of Injustice: Gods Among Us in 2013 has influenced our evolution into one based on the studio itself.